-This black forest Eton mess trifle has layers of sweet crumbled meringue, velvety whipped cream, cherry brandy compote and smooth chocolate ganache.
-Because you can use fresh or canned cherries, you can make this dessert year-round, whether it’s a hot summer day or the winter holidays.
+This black forest Eton mess trifle is made with a sweet crumbled meringue that is softened by velvety vanilla whipped cream.
+The cream is coated with a blanket of creamy chocolate ganache and topped with a juicy cherry brandy compote.
+Because you can use fresh or canned cherries, you can make this dessert year-round.
+It works equally well on a hot summer day or the winter holidays.

-You can use either fresh or canned cherries to make the cherry compote.
+- You can use either fresh or canned cherries to make the cherry compote:

-If you're using a canned cherry variety, I recommend red tart cherries.
+- Canned cherries: If you're using a canned cherry variety, I recommend red tart cherries.

 How to make it:

 This dessert is not difficult to make but it does take time.
-That's because the meringue takes a while to bake and because this dessert tastes best after it's had a few hours in the fridge.
+That's because the meringue takes a while to bake and because this dessert tastes best after a few hours in the fridge.

-See full ingredients & instructions in the recipe card below!
+See full ingredient amounts and instructions in the recipe card below!

 Make the meringue: